I work a few days at a time for Oxfam, explaining why good hygiene is very important and how clean water reduces disease.”

 My hope for the future is to build my own house as I have a temporary grass and stick house.

-buys a portable water-testing kit to ensure water is safe to drink
+can buy a portable water-testing kit to ensure water is safe to drink

-builds a flood shelter for 200 families and livestock
+can build a flood shelter for 200 families and livestock

-buys a drilling rig to find clean water in the most difficult conditions
+can buy a drilling rig to find clean water in the most difficult conditions